 - 1. What are my truly formative experiences in life-that is, what has made lasting impact? - 2.
 Is there any common thread to my Hand of God experiences? - 3.
-Is there any common hread to my Hard Times? - 4.
-What are the pattern : of an ant emerge in my life?
-How I have dealt with those sin patterns? - 5.
-What are the consisten gifts and bilities in my life? - 6.
-Why do I do what I do vocationally Dinche person or event significantly determine this? - 7.
-Who are my most meaningful friends - 8.
+Is there any common thread to my Hard Times? - 4.
+What are the patterns of sin that emerge in my life?
+How have I dealt with those sin patterns? - 5.
+What are the consistent gifts and abilities in my life? - 6.
+Why do I do what I do vocationally?
+Did one person or event significantly determine this? - 7.
+Who are my most meaningful friends? - 8.
 Who taught me how to live?
-How am Least of the like Christ? - 9.
-How has God's grace been revealed in my life. - 10.
+How am I learning to live like Christ? - 9.
+How has God's grace been revealed in my life? - 10.
 How does my unique story bring God glory? - 11.
 What would my life be like without God's hand? - 12.
-What may God be preparing me to do in future chapters of my lif - 13.
+What may God be preparing me to do in future chapters of my life? - 13.
 What one-word title would I give my Life Discovery Grid?